 Consistent feeding can also prevent upsetting your dog’s stomach or digestive functions.
 Don’t introduce new food or treats when you travel.
 Also, consider feeding your dog a small meal three or four hours before departure to keep them full throughout the flight.

 If they’re struggling with car sickness, let their tummies settle first and avoid feeding them immediately to prevent nausea.

 Prioritize your dog’s particular needs

-Many fur pets, including dogs and cats, tend to be more prone to car sickness and oversensitivity when traveling.
+Many fur pets, including dogs and cats, are more prone to car sickness and oversensitivity when traveling.
 Just like humans, your furry friends can also suffer from motion sickness.
 Cats, in particular, often have more difficulties with anxiety, so helping them get accustomed to traveling could be challenging.

 Moreover, they’re also more sensitive to traveling and become more susceptible to nausea when left untreated.
 To better calm cats, you can use sprays like a synthetic feline facial pheromone to soothe their nerves.
 But before doing that, consult your veterinarian to avoid any complications.

 If you’re having a hard time managing your pets’ anxiety and stress levels before your designated flight, it might be best to take them to a veterinarian.
 Your pets must be exposed to your lifestyle to help them adapt to unfamiliar places and people.
 Ideally, it would be best if you socialized your dogs or puppies to different aspects of your lifestyle to help them feel comfortable in different situations and confident about meeting new people.

 Many experts believe dogs need exposure to their external environment to help them familiarize themselves and reduce their anxiety.
 To help you more, here are some things you can do to help prepare your dog for traveling.